ThomasM52/ThomasM52/README.md

 # Hi, my name is Thomas 👋

-I'm currently studying Computer Science (4th semester) at Erhvervsakademi Dania in Skive, Denmark — graduating January 2027.
+I'm currently studying an AP Degree in Computer Science (Datamatiker) at Erhvervsakademi Dania in Skive, Denmark.
+Expected graduation: January 2027.

 I'm interested in backend development and building applications using C# and .NET.